gbinal/gbinal.github.com/pages/loyal-opposition.md

 * Look up the phone numbers for your US Senators and Congress members and, whenever ssomething seems particularly wrong headed - call them and tell them so.
 You'll either speak with a low level staffer or get their voicemail, but *they make a note of how many people call, on what issues, and what side they are on, so this matters.*.
 * Write a brief letter to the editor of your local paper.
 They print those and people read them.

+### Make a Plan

+All of the above are ideas for activity, but ideas don't matter if they don't lead to action...

 ### Allow yourself to still laugh and be happy...

 * [SNL](http://www.nbc.com/saturday-night-live)